Freemindtronic/evicypher-webmail/src/README.md

 ### Known issues

 - `yarn start` does not work on Chrome.
 This is because `web_accessible_resources` in `manifest.json` file is not correctly fill by parcel.
 Hence the patch apply on `yarn build`

+### Justification of the authorizations

+- storage: Required to save the state of the extension between sessions

+- nativeMessaging: Required for communication with our executable which must be installed separately.
+The executable discover local devices compatible with the extension

+- content_scripts: Required to inject buttons and textual content on the webmail we support